opentable/octopress/source/_posts/2013-08-16-grunt-plus-vagrant-equals-acceptance-test-heaven.markdown

 Now, when we run `grunt acceptance`, it'll do the following:

-- Spin up the vagrant box
+- Spin up the Vagrant box
 - Deploy the code
 - Tear it down again